 Le Petit Train du Parc Thermal

 Le Petit Train du Parc Thermal was started by train enthusiasts, with the aim of keeping the memory of steam trains alive and is FREE (a donation is asked).
-It runs on sunny days from June until September, on Wednesdays and weekends from about 14h / see here for more details;
+It runs on fine weather days from June until September, on Wednesdays and weekends from about 14h / see here for more details;

 Open Air Museum

 Le Parc Thermal is also an open air museum, with the Musée Plein Air displaying artwork suspended from the trees.
 The exhibitions change yearly and run from May to November.
 It makes a buggy stroll even more enjoyable and cultural! (there are plenty of quotes to read along the way!).

 2018 update: 6 tonnes of granite have been delivered = the sculptures of Denis Monfleur for upcoming open-air exhibition: «Erratiques.
 Sculptures de Denis Monfleur», from 25th May 2018.

 If you are wondering why the park has such a grand entrance, the answer lies in the important discovery in 1806 of the thermal springs and the development of the thermal baths, which are today to be found at the far end of the park – Les Bains du Mont-Blanc.
 It was a miner from Servoz who first spotted steam when he was out fishing and, after a bit of digging around, found the hot spring water.
 By 1815, the first thermal baths were built and St Gervais as a tourist destination was on the map.
 In 1892, an air pocket burst in the Bionnassay glacier, wiping out the hamlet of Bionnassay and killing 200 people, as well as destroying the thermal baths.